ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/schedule-discrete-structures.md

 ### Next Steps

-- Chapter 9 of *Programming and Mathematical Thinking*
+- Read chapter 9 of *Programming and Mathematical Thinking*
 - Check out the [course slides](/slides/discrete-structures/mathematical-mappings/) for a detailed investigation of these chapters!

 ???+ note "Technical Concepts"